-The best management tool at your disposal is right at your fingertips, and you may not even know its there!
+The best management tool at your disposal is right at your fingertips, and you may not even know it!
 Do you review your Profit and Loss (P&L) monthly to see the trends in your sales by product line?
 Do you understand the relationship between your P&L and the Balance Sheet and your Statement of Cash Flows?
 If you do, congratulations!
-If you don’t, you are missing one of the key tools available to you to grow your business and maximize your profits.
+If you do not, you are missing one of the key financial management tools available to you to grow your business and maximize your profits.

-Many bookkeeping systems are set up to just track and reconcile what’s going in to and out of your various accounts.
-Then it all goes over to an accountant at the end of the year to be adjusted to get your taxes filed.
-But it’s the in-between that can make all the difference in how you run your business.
+Many bookkeeping systems are set up to just track and reconcile what is going in to and out of your various accounts.
+Then it all goes to an accountant at the end of the year to be adjusted to get your taxes filed.
+But, it is the in-between that can make the difference in how you run your business.
 There

-are different ways to set up your bookkeeping system for better financial management, and I don’t want to go into details here on the how, but I do want you to walk away knowing the type of results you should be looking for from your bookkeeping.
+are different ways to set up your bookkeeping system for better financial management.
+I will not go into details here on the how, but I want you to walk away knowing the type of results you should be looking for from your bookkeeping.

 Good financial statements should show you:

 - What product or service is generating the best sales

 - What product or service is getting the best margin